Herb Raybourn

-Cecil Herbert Raybourn (1935 – October 21, 2017) was a professional baseball playerprofessional baseball player, scout, and New York Yankees Director of Latin American Operations who, in 1990, discovered and signed Panamanian MLB Hall of Famer Mariano Rivera.
+Cecil Herbert Raybourn (1935 – October 21, 2017) was a Panamanian–American baseball player, scout, and executive who served as the Director of Latin American Operations for the New York Yankees of Major League Baseball.
+In 1990, he signed future Hall of Fame pitcher Mariano Rivera.

 Youth

-Raybourn was born in Panama City, Panama, and with his two siblings raised by his mother.
-While his athleticism and love for baseball became apparent at an early age, he was also musically inclined—balancing baseball and football with cello music lessons at the Panamanian National Conservatory.
+Raybourn was born in Panama City, Panama, in 1935.
+He was raised by his mother with his two siblings.

 Raybourn grew up bilingual and attended Balboa High School (class of 1955) in the former Panama Canal Zone where he played in various Panamanian leagues while earning letters in baseball, football, and track.

 University

 Raybourn earned a four-year baseball scholarship to attend Bradley University (class of 1959) in Peoria, Illinois.
 He was twice named to the collegiate All Star team; in his senior year was named Bradley University Baseball Most Valuable Player; and after graduating with a Bachelor of Science in Physical Education, was inducted into the Bradley Athletics Hall of Fame in 1961.
 During his tenure at Bradley as a catcher - outfielder, Herb led the Bradley Braves to championship wins in 1956, 1957, and 1959 with batting averages of .387, .341, and .366, respectively.

-While Raybourn loved playing professional ball, he also loved coaching and developing the raw talent he saw in others.
 He earned a Master of Science in Physical Education from East Texas State University in 1962.

 Professional

-Major League Baseball
+Minor league baseball

-Raybourn was signed by the San Francisco Giants in 1958, where he had three seasons as a steady .300 hitter and was an All-Star player topping the league with a .385 batting average.
-In 1960 he was named Rookie of the Year, an honor voted by the league’s sports writers, broadcasters, team managers, scorekeepers, and umpires.
+Raybourn was signed by the San Francisco Giants organization in 1958, and played three seasons in their minor league system as a .300 hitter.
+In the minors, he was an All-Star player and led the league in 1960 with a .385 batting average.
+That year, he was named Rookie of the Year.

 Panamanian Professional Baseball League

 During off-seasons while playing for the Giants, Raybourn returned to Panama where he was signed as a catcher in the Panamanian Professional Baseball League for the Azucareros de Coclé.
-During his first year in 1959 he was named the Panamanian Professional League’s Rookie of the Year; in 1961 earned the title of the league’s Batting Champion; and in a year-end competition the same year was unanimously voted Rookie of the Year for all professional sports in Panama.
-He returned to Panama to teach Physical Education and coach at Balboa High School in the former Canal Zone where his tenacity, ethics, and humble spirit influenced his students, and mentees.
+During his first year in 1959, he was named the Panamanian Professional League’s Rookie of the Year; in 1961 earned the title of the league’s Batting Champion; and in a year-end competition the same year was unanimously voted Rookie of the Year for all professional sports in Panama.
+He returned to Panama to teach physical education and coach at Balboa High School in the former Canal Zone.

 Raybourn played in the Panamanian Professional Baseball League from 1959 – 1972, until the league folded.
 In 1972 he transferred to the Panama Canal Company Office of the Civil Affairs Director.